 chatting with the only other human who seemed willing to spend hours in the dark.
 He was also my campsite neighbor, a retired mountaineer who happens to live in Olympia.
 He told me that he summited Adams 2.75 times in his life- the third attempt was thwarted by an incoming electric storm.
 He caught wind of the threat when the metal ice axe on his back began emitting a high pitch BUZZZZZ from the immense static electricity.

 We passed the time with intermittent bouts of trail talk between comfortable silence.
 We compared our love for lookout towers and the beatnik writers who inhabited them.
 Chatting about Kerouac, he asked if I had ever been to Hart's Pass in the North Cascades.
-It's the highest point in Washington accessible to vehicles, and looks like an absolute heart attack waiting to happen.
-He did claim that the campground at the end of the road was one of the most beautiful and remote of his life.
+It's the highest point in Washington accessible to vehicles, and looks like an absolute heart (hart? ha) attack waiting to happen.
+He did promise that the campground at the end of the road was one of the most beautiful and remote of his lifetime.

 On Friday, I spent the morning reading by the fire before heading out to hike one of the only trails in this remote area- Takh Takh meadows and lava flow route.